mcthouacbb/Sirius/README.md

 - `"eval"`
     - Prints the static evaluation of the position
 - `"qeval"`
-    - Prints the quiescence evaluation of the position
+    - Prints the quiescence search evaluation of the position
     - Currently not working
 - `"search" "depth" <depth>`
 - `"search" "time" <time>`